ngzhenghui94/exif-photo-blog-01/README.md

 #### Why are large, multi-photo uploads not finishing?
 > The default timeout for processing multiple uploads is 60 seconds (the limit for Hobby accounts).
 This can be extended to 5 minutes on Pro accounts by setting `maxDuration = 300` in `src/app/admin/uploads/page.tsx`.

-#### I've added my OpenAI key but can't seem to make it work.
+#### I've added my Groq key but can't seem to make it work.
 Why am I seeing connection errors?
-> You may need to pre-purchase credits before accessing the OpenAI API.
-See [Issue #110](https://github.com/sambecker/exif-photo-blog/issues/110) for discussion.
+> Ensure the key has access to the selected model and that your account is active.

 #### Can this template run in a docker image?
 > Possibly.
 See [Issue #116](https://github.com/sambecker/exif-photo-blog/issues/116) for discussion.